muxinc/upchunk/README.md

   The same behavior as `pause()`, but also aborts the in-flight XHR request.

-- `getHistory()`

-  Retrieve the history of each chunk uploaded, the chunk size, and the time it took to upload each chunk.

 ### UpChunk Instance Events

 Events are fired with a [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) object.
 The `detail` key is null if an interface isn't specified.